Azure/azure-powershell/src/PrivateDns/PrivateDns/help/Get-AzPrivateDnsVirtualNetworkLink.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group that contains the Private DNS link to get.
+Specifies the name of the resource group that contains the virtual network link to get.

 ```yaml
 Type: System.String